calebmsword/javascript-notes/deep-clone.md

 # So, how do we clone JavaScript objects?

 It not possible to properly clone every JavaScript object.
 If your object has `WeakMap`s or `WeakSet`s, then it cannot be done.
-If your object has functions, then it might be possible, but there is no secure method for doing so, so we shouldn't clone it regardless.
-And if your object has a property whose property descriptor includes accessors, then it also might not be possible.
+If your object has functions, it often impossible.
+If your object has a property whose property descriptor includes accessors, then it may also be impossible.
 Cloning the entire prototype chain is also rarely possible.
-Most objects inherit from Object.prototype which includes native functions which are impossible to clone.
+Most objects inherit from `Object.prototype` which includes native functions which are impossible to clone.

-However, if you are cloning an object that
+However, if by "cloning" an object, you are willing to allow it to contain a native JavaScript prototype, then you can use `structuredClone`.
+But only if the object you wish to clone
  - does not have symbol properties or values
  - does not have non-default property descriptors
  - is not sealed or frozen, and no nested values are sealed or frozen